Joel-Scott-APSU/Gratitude-Journal-App/README.md

 - Integrated Firebase authentication and database access
 - Implemented security rules to isolate user data
 - Collaborated as part of a capstone team using GitHub

+## Running the Project

+This project requires Firebase configuration (Authentication and Realtime Database) and is not intended to be run without setting up a Firebase project.

+Source code is provided to demonstrate application architecture, authentication flow, and data isolation logic.